 A schematic is show below.
 As for the construction methods mentioned above, this shawl shape is finalized by blocking too!

-How to create winged crescents in detail – including a pattern template for them – and how to calculate short row numbers & turning points, when to start the wings in winged crescents and how to calculate crescent shawl design numbers in general is going to be covered in part four of this blog post series.
+How to create winged crescents in detail – including a pattern template for them – and how to calculate short row numbers & turning points, when to start the wings in winged crescents and how to calculate crescent shawl design numbers in general is covered in my article How to Knit Winged Crescent Shawls.